Early Views of Santa Monica

 (ca. 1890s)* - Southern Pacific Mammoth Wharf, built in 1893.
 Well dressed men are seen standing near a train on the 4700 foot-long wharf.

-(1893)* - This photograph shows the arrival of the first steamer at the Southern Pacific wharf in 1893.
+(1893)* - This photograph shows the arrival of the first steamer at the Southern Pacific wharf.

 (1898)* - Photo shows the business end of the mammoth wharf in Santa Monica.
 Several fully loaded railcars can be seen.